Risk Snapshot

 The number of the hottest days in New Orleans is projected to keep increasing.

-In a typical year between 1985-2005, people in New Orleans, LA experienced about 7 days above 95.5ºF in a year.
-By 2050, people in New Orleans are projected to experience an average of about 47 days per year over 95.5ºF.
+In a typical year around 1990, people in New Orleans, LA experienced about 7 days above 95.5ºF in a year.
+By 2050, people in New Orleans are projected to experience an average of about 50 days per year over 95.5ºF.

 Climate change is increasing the frequency and intensity of heat waves, even in places with cooler average temperatures.
 See more information on heat risk.
 Everyone can take steps to reduce their risks from extreme heat.

-The amount of precipitation during the most extreme days in New Orleans is projected to increase.
+The share of precipitation during the biggest downpours in New Orleans is projected to increase.

-An extreme storm for New Orleans, LA is a 48-hour rainfall total greater than 1.3 inches.
-Historically, about 25.5" of rain (or the equivalent in snow) fell over about 11 storms each year.
-By 2050, about 26.4" of rain are projected over about 12 storms each year.
-The annual precipitation in New Orleans, LA is projected to remain about the same, 59.9".
+A downpour for New Orleans, LA is a two-day rainfall total over 1.3 inches.
+Around 1990, about 42.0% of precipitation fell during these downpours.
+In 2050, this is projected to be about 45.0%.
+The annual precipitation in New Orleans, LA is projected to remain about 59.8".

 Climate change is increasing inland and coastal flooding risk due to sea level rise and increasing chances of extreme precipitation.
 See more information on flooding risk.

-The recent average water stress in New Orleans is moderately low and projected to increase through 2050.
+The average water stress in New Orleans is projected to be about the same around 2050 as around 2015.

 Climate change is increasing the risk of drought.
 Water stress (the ratio of water demand to supply) depends on how water utilities source water and their plans to adapt to climate change.
 Property owners can also take steps to reduce their risks from drought.

-The risk on the most dangerous fire weather days in New Orleans is low.
+The risk on the most dangerous fire weather days in New Orleans is moderate.
 The number of these days per year is expected to increase through 2050.

 Fire risk depends on proximity to vegation: densely developed urban areas have a much lower risk of burning than areas adjacent to wildland.
 Climate change increases risks from wildfire by creating hotter, drier conditions for fires to spread.
 ClimateCheck ratings of fire risk are based on projected weather conditions and U.S. Forest Service models simulating fire behavior.

-The risks presented on this page reflect averages for New Orleans, LA and can vary for individual properties.
-Check your address and request a report describing risks to your property and in your area.
+The risks presented on this page reflect modeled averages for New Orleans, LA under one projected emissions scenario and can vary for individual properties.
+To find out more, check a specific address and request a report describing risks to your property and in your area.

 Check our free report for tips on protecting your home from hazards.